Iagonorg/mainnet-node-CLI/README.md

 - Authorization Key Retrieval:
  - Upon successful testing, users will be provided with an authorization key.
 Copy this key and securely store it for future use.

+# Steps to migrate to higher version
+- Install the latest version of Iagon Node from above installation steps.
+- Stop the older version of your Iagon Node CLI.
+- After installation, start the latest version of the node.